-Proiect budget
+Project budget

-Project budgets (maximum grant amount) are expected to be of up to EUR 400 000 for a product testing project and EUR 100 000 per project for a horizontal action.
+Project budgets (maximum grant amount) are expected to be of up to EUR 400 000 for a product testing project and up to EUR 100 000 per project for a horizontal action or a joint activity project.

 Proposals with an EU co-financing beyond any of the above two maxima will not be eligible.